ndebg/ndebg.github.io/Roadmap.md

 - [x] Archive to archive.org
 - [x] Register Unstoppable domain
 - [x] Upload to IPFS and link to UD domain
+- [x] Add a secure form for sharing NDE (with required and optional fields)